fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 Since we are using a 3rd party package, Tweepy, we need to take an additional step beyond just copying our Python code into the Lambda editor.

-There are several ways we could deploy this code but, to keep things simple, we will create a zip file of all code and then upload it inside the Lambda editor.
+There are several ways we could deploy this code.
+Since our code is small and we want to keep this simple, we will create a zip file of all code and then upload it inside the Lambda editor.

 To get started, we have to install the Python packages into a local directory.
 If you are creating this code within a virtual environment, you can run `pip freeze > requirements.txt` to generate a file we can install the packages from.

+Note: The Lambda environment already includes boto3 so you do not need to add that into the requirements file.

 This will look sort of like this:

 ```
 certifi==2021.10.8